sujatann/M2-EmbSys/Project/README.md

 • The warmer refrigerant is circulated to the outside of the compartment where the cycle repeats under thermal control.

 ## 4.5 Sensors.
+1. Dual Sensor.

-1. Dual Sensor Control with Two Thermo Sensor Controls which enable to increase or decrease the temperature in Freezer & Fridge zone independently.
+Dual sensor Control with Two Thermo Sensor Controls which enable to increase or decrease the temperature in Freezer & Fridge zone independently.

-2. A reed sensor or Hall effect sensor can be used to detect the door's position.
+2. A reed sensor or Hall effect sensor.

+It can  can be used to detect the door's position.
 For example, in refrigerators, a reed sensor is mounted to the frame of the appliance and a permanent magnet actuator is mounted to the door

 ## 4.6 Actuators.